Connie-Liang/No-Ticket-Today/README.md

 # 2. Image Processing

 Time for bounding boxes!
 There are various free sites that you can build bounding boxes with.
-We need to annotate the PE vehicles in each of our images so our model down the line slowly "learns" what to look for.
+I needed to annotate the PE vehicles in each of my images so my model down the line slowly "learns" what to look for.

 The annotation tool I used was called Sixgill Sense.
 You can imagine the more images you have, the more annotating you'll have to do...my hand was cramping by the time I finished!